 This is a real cashflow advantage for MNEs because this reduces the tax leakage on extracting profits.
 While the subsidiary would still be expected to pay corporate income taxes based on profits arising locally, it does not then have to withhold taxes on paying those profits to its parent company.

 As outlined in our article withholding taxes and Brexit, one of the consequences of Brexit is that the UK will be unable to benefit from these EU directives.
 As a result, a UK company that receives interest, royalties and dividends from a company based in an EU member state will suffer withholding tax.
 The tax withheld will be at the domestic rate.
 While the UK does have treaties agreed with all 27 EU members, planning will be needed to determine how the UK can rely on the treaty tax rates.

-Whilst the UK and EU are trying to resolve whether a trade deal can be reached some countries have taken action to introduce laws to try and smooth any adverse direct tax consequences of Brexit.
+Whilst the UK and EU have reached a trade deal some countries have also taken additional action to introduce laws to try and smooth any adverse direct tax consequences of Brexit.
 However, such laws are temporary pending clarity about a trade deal.

 For example, the Brexit Transitional Act allows Germany to treat the UK as if it were an EU member during a transitional period.
 Equally, Italy has passed a law to treat the UK as if it were a member of the EU for a limited period.
 Both cases are intended to provide a ‘soft landing’ and avoid a cliff edge moment while there is still uncertainty about the way ahead.

 Whatever the future brings one thing is certain, MNEs will need to plan ahead where interest, royalties and dividends are part of the normal course of doing business in EU member states.
 Failure to properly plan will mean that tax may be payable unnecessarily and result in less cash with which to run the business.